ruslanpolichshuk/Engineering-bot/README.md

 ## Usage

 1. The application will start on `http://localhost:8501`
-2. Upload PDF documents through the web interface
+2. PDF documents are automatically processed from the `downloaded_pdfs` directory
+3. **OCR Processing**: Scanned PDF pages without text are automatically processed with OCR (if Tesseract is installed)
-3. Ask questions about your documents
+4. Ask questions about your documents
-4. The system will use RAG with knowledge graphs to provide accurate answers
+5. The system will use RAG with knowledge graphs to provide accurate answers

+### OCR Features

+- **Automatic Detection**: Pages without extractable text are automatically processed with OCR
+- **Multi-language Support**: Russian and English text recognition
+- **High Quality**: 300 DPI resolution for better accuracy
+- **Graceful Fallback**: If OCR is unavailable, scanned pages are skipped with a warning

 ## Project Structure